Bitmex perpetual swap and funding rate

 10% discount on Deribit: https://www.deribit.com/reg-572.9826

-Want to read more medium articles like this about trading or the mechanics just like this article?
+Want to read more medium articles about trading or the mechanics like this?

 Check out my medium profile and leave a clap and or comment to get this article ranked higher.